Tips for a Healthy Relationship

-Now, if we are to be honest with ourselves about our feelings, we need to be as aware as possible of our thoughts and beliefs too so that we can be truthful with ourselves and so in turn be truthful in our communication with others.
-Of course this is not always easy, as most of our thoughts are habitual and unconscious but still, we can only do our best, and our best is all that is required of us at all times.
+Now, if we are, to be honest with ourselves about our feelings, we need to be as aware as possible of our thoughts and beliefs too so that we can be truthful with ourselves and so, in turn, be truthful in our communication with others.
+Of course this is not always easy, as most of our thoughts are habitual and unconscious but still, we can only do our best, and our best is all that is required of us.

-Let us assume we have a working knowledge about our feelings in relation to our partner.
-We are open to change our opinion, if we get more information about it, but for the time being we are pretty sure about where we stand.
+Let us assume we have a working knowledge of our feelings about our partner.
+We are open to change our opinion if we get more information about it, but for the time being, we are pretty sure about where we stand.

 The next step is to be honest with them about the way we feel about them and to act coherently in accordance to that.
 That is, we need our actions to be in line with our feelings.
 This might sound scary and might make some people anxious, especially when we have negative emotions and we are afraid that communicating these emotions to our partner might result in them not liking us anymore.

-If we feel this way chances are we are taking too much responsibility for our partners feelings and we will end up losing ourselves in relationships.
-This in turn will make us feel resentful to others and cause us to want to break away from them.
+If we feel this way chances are we are taking too much responsibility for our partners’ feelings and we will end up losing ourselves in relationships.
+This, in turn, will make us feel resentful toward others and cause us to want to break away from them.

-If we belong to this category of people, what we need to realise is that our only responsibility is in being truthful first to ourselves and then to others.
+If we belong to this category of people, what we need to realize is that our only responsibility is in being truthful first to ourselves and then to others.
 Once we have communicated our feelings honestly our responsibility ends there.
-Of course communication should be carried out with gentleness, tact, love, and without laying blame and our actions need to reflect our words, but provided all of the above is done, the matter is then out of our hands.
+Of course, communication should be carried out with gentleness, tact, love, and without laying blame and our actions need to reflect our words, but provided all the above is done, the matter is then out of our hands.

-If, notwithstanding all of the above our partner still chooses to react negatively to what we have communicated we need to realise that’s what they choose to do and it becomes solely their issue.
-It is essential that the “it’s my fault” trap be avoided, because that only leads to emotional manipulation.
+If, in spite of all the above our partner still chooses to react negatively to what we have communicated we need to realize that’s what they choose to do and it becomes solely their issue.
+It is essential that the “it’s my fault” trap be avoided because that only leads to emotional manipulation.

-If , on the other hand, we are to have a healthy relationship the other person has to learn to accept us for who we are and to appreciate our honesty.
+If, however, we are to have a healthy relationship the other person has to learn to accept us for who we are and to appreciate our honesty.
 If they cannot do that, we need to acknowledge that the relationship is unbalanced.
-In fact, when the other person is ready for it, the truth will create a strong bond between two people without anyone losing their sense of self , because healthy boundaries are put into place.
+In fact, when the other person is ready for it, the truth will create a strong bond between two people without anyone losing their sense of self because healthy boundaries are put into place.
 After all, if done with love, truthful communication is ultimately positive and will only build bridges between people.

-In reality we are just trying to protect ourselves from being smothered and suffocated in relationships.
-Perhaps, during our own infancy we experienced a primary caregiver who was too fearful and that reacted to their fear by smothering us with too much “love”.
-As a result of these early imprints we have come to equate closeness with danger and therefore we will end up again and again acting in ways that sabotage closeness and that make other people feel rejected.
-Of course this behaviour does not do us any favours because it makes it impossible for us to maintain a relationship for very long.
-In order to correct this error we need to understand that acknowledging and caring about someone else’s feelings need not mean we have to deny our own.
-In fact we have to realise that being assertive does not mean doing whatever we want regardless of how our partner feels about it.
-On the other hand we need be able to clarify to each other what each deems to be acceptable behaviour so that we do not fall prey to emotional manipulation.
+In reality, we are just trying to protect ourselves from being smothered and suffocated in relationships.
+Perhaps, during our own infancy, we experienced a primary caregiver who was too fearful and that reacted to their fear by smothering us with too much “love”.
+As a result of these early imprints, we have come to equate closeness with danger and we will end up, again and again, acting in ways that sabotage closeness and that make other people feel rejected.
+Of course, this behavior does not do us any favors because it makes it impossible for us to maintain a relationship for very long.
+In order to correct this error, we need to understand that acknowledging and caring about someone else’s feelings need not mean we have to deny our own.
+In fact, we have to realize that being assertive does not mean doing whatever we want regardless of how our partner feels about it.
+On the other hand, we need be able to clarify to each other what each deems to be acceptable behavior so that we do not fall prey to emotional manipulation.

-Once we consciously recognize our need to change we can tackle the causes for such behaviour and explore the erroneous beliefs which caused it to emerge in the first place.
+Once we consciously recognize our need to change we can tackle the causes for such behavior and explore the erroneous beliefs which caused it to emerge in the first place.

 About the Author